stelios-c/stelios-c/README.md

 - 👋 Hi, I’m @stelios-c
 - 👀 I’m interested in Data, Space, Telecommunications.
 - 🌱 I’m currently learning:
-  - text recipes from "the Linux cookbook" by Michael Stutz.
-  -  github as a code review tool using branches and pull requests.
   -  hypothesis testing with scipy.
 - 💞️ I’m looking to collaborate on analysing open data and improving open source tools.
 - 📫 How to reach me: comment/issue on github or message me on Linked In.